danielearthy/Legend-of-Moltar/README.md

 ## Overview
 Starting with a simple idea of "hearing twitter data" we created a drum/sample machine in javascript that can interface with the Twitter Streaming API.

-The drum machine "nicknamed Moltar" listens for tweets containing keywords and when one of those keywords is found it triggers the sample that it has been assigned to.
+The drum machine nicknamed "Moltar" listens for tweets containing keywords and when one of those keywords is found it triggers the sample that it has been assigned to.

-To do this we used:
+##Technology Used

 **JS Web Audio API** - The audio engine and sample library manager of the drum machine.
 Used to create XY filter pad and volume control as well as real-time switchable sample libraries.